kengentenerende/kengentenerende.github.io/_posts/2023-08-02-FIN6 Adversary Emulation - Phase 1.md

 ![]({{site.baseurl}}/assets/img/2023-08-02-FIN6 Adversary Emulation - Phase 1/2023-08-02-4_2_PSCP_Exfiltration.png){:width="100%"}

 This will conclude the Phase 1 of Adversary Emulation for FIN6.
-Happy Hunting!!
+Happy Hunting!

 ## References